asdfugil/srd/README.md

 ```
 SUMMARY
 ----
-This Repo is __ahead__ of the Apple Repo and provides a greater level of detail to understand the Entitlement Issues, corrects older Documentation used for Monterey and iOS 14 and correctly changes the XNU and other Settings for iOS 15.
+- This Repo is __ahead__ of the Apple Repo
+- This Repo provides a greater level of detail to understand the Entitlement Issues

-- IF you've got an SRD and are using iOS 15, pair with XNU-8019.41.5, not XNU-7195.141.2 or lesser Version as Coded into the default Makefiles for iOS14.
+- This Repo corrects older Documentation used for Monterey and iOS 14
+- This Repo correctly changes the XNU and other Settings for iOS 15

 PR42 is Closed, and Apple Feedback Case ID FB9903967 has been Opened to Resolve the Issue for Debugging Entitlements.